-What Is a Console Table?
+What is a Console Table?

 I love any piece of wood furniture and this is no different when it comes to console tables.
 Implementing a wood table into a room always makes it a warmer space.

-I also love the Folsom 52” Console Table which comes in a dessert pine or charcoal finish.
+I love the Folsom 52” Console Table which comes in a dessert pine or charcoal finish.
 This table allows for open space at the bottom for storage or styling.

 If you are looking for a wood console that is a little more rustic, you should look at the 65” Pismo Reclaimed Wood Console Table.
 This piece offers so much character with its visible knots, cracks, and nail heads.
 It is a mixture of contemporary with a little rustic.